har·bour | \ ˈhär-bər \

 Definition of harbour

 : a place of security and comfort : REFUGE

 As summarized by Louise Cardin (2006), “legacy work is the process of creatively expressing and documenting one’s life, with the goal of leaving the legacy for future generations.”
 Legacy songs can help express and communicate one’s experience, and find meaning and purpose to end-of-life, and loss.

-The creation of Harbour Return is inspired by Lizzy’s own experience of loss, and desire to hold space for everyone impacted by bereavement.
-You can read more about the inspiration behind this project in our blog post titled Harbour Return: Legacy Project.
+The creation of Harbour Return is inspired by Lizzy’s own experience of loss, and desire to hold space for everyone impacted by grief and bereavement.

 Each song is created in collaboration with the client and/or loved one(s).
 The process is personalized to support, and hold true to a person’s legacy and integrity.
 Harbour Return projects will often follow this sequence, however each project is unique.

 - A 1 hour recorded interview/music therapy session with Lizzy.
 This session will guide the song creation, and can include all participants.

 - Lizzy will then take this information and the recording to create a song (with voice, guitar, and/or piano).

 - Once the song is completed, Lizzy will welcome an opportunity to share the song in person with those who wish to be present.

 - To conclude the Legacy Project, you will receive: